Jirinrin/AYA/README.md

 - `--help`: get the available init flags

+## Random info about the REPL

+It is recommended that you use `var` instead of `const` or `let`, because autocompletion only works with the former.

 ## File metadata

 The files passed in `doForEach` (and other commands) have some 'metadata' on them, which you can use to make decisions.